demandre/realtime-tweets-explorer/README.md

 A realtime tweets explorer :^)

-Written in js, using backbone.js, aktemplate, and others, and builded with webpack.
+Written in js, using backbone.js, aktemplate, and others.
+Builded with webpack.